Einkorn Flour Tortillas

 These tortillas are made with einkorn flour and coconut oil.
 If you’re looking for a healthier alternative to traditional flour tortillas, these are it.

 If you’ve never made homemade tortillas before, what are you waiting for?
 They are very easy to make and don’t take long.
-And they are much, much better than store-bought tortillas.
+And they taste much better than store-bought tortillas.
 You can freeze any extras for future use.

 Here are two other recipes to try: